jeanvirieux/TOMOTV_PL/README.md

 may rely on those you are familiar with.
 The graphical environment that is often used comes from CWP project through SEISMIC UNIX (SU) software as well as from GNU.
 We use essentially ximage for quick check-up of velocities and GNUPLOT for quick check-up of hypcenters.
-Other familiar tools is the GMT tool.
+Other familiar tool is the GMT tool.

 # The directory SRC_OCTOBER_2022 contains :